tredger/os-base/README.md

-# RancherOS Base System
+# BurmillaOS Base System

-This repo contains the Linux kernel and system programs for RancherOS.
-RancherOS is built from [buildroot](https://buildroot.org/).
+This repo contains the Linux kernel and system programs for BurmillaOS.
+BurmillaOS is built from [buildroot](https://buildroot.org/).

 ## Building